MontanaFlossCo/Flint/README.md

 }
 ```

-In the above feature, you can return `false`  from `isAvailable` to disable all actions related to sharing.
-If the `availability` is `.userToggled` or `.purchaseRequired`, Flint passes these through to default services that handle that.
-You can easily provide your own implementations of these.
+In the above feature, you can return `false`  from `isEnabled` to disable all actions related to sharing.
+Flint takes care of the verification of permissions and purchases, with clean APIs for requesting authorisation of all the unauthorised permissions a single feature needs, with full support for custom UI that guides the user through the process.

 When you need to perform an action from a conditional feature, you are forced to first check if the feature is available and handle the case where it is not: